helm/helm-www/content/en/docs/chart_template_guide/getting_started.md

 deeper look into templates.
-But before moving on, there's one quick trick that can make building templates faster: When you want to test the template rendering, but not actually install anything, you can use `helm install --debug --dry-run ./mychart`.
+But before moving on, there's one quick trick that can make building templates faster: When you want to test the template rendering, but not actually install anything, you can use `helm install --debug --dry-run goodly-guppy ./mychart`.
 This will render the templates.
 But instead of installing the chart, it will return the rendered template to you so you can see the
 output: